Four Horsemen of the Apocalypse: Other interpretations

 Artwork which shows the Horsemen as a group, such as the famous woodcut by Albrecht Dürer, suggests an interpretation where all four horsemen represent different aspects of the same tribulation.

 American Protestant Evangelical interpreters regularly see ways in which the horsemen, and Revelation in general, speak to contemporary events.
-Some who believe Revelation applies to modern times can interpret the horses based on the various ways their colors are used.
+Some who believe Revelation applies to modern times can interpret the horses based on the various ways their colours are used.
 Red, for example, often represents Communism, the white horse and rider with a crown representing Catholicism, Black has been used as a symbol of Capitalism, while Green represents the rise of Islam.
 Pastor Irvin Baxter Jr. of Endtime Ministries espoused such a belief.

 Some equate the Four Horsemen with the angels of the four winds.
 (See Michael, Gabriel, Raphael, and Uriel, angels often associated with four cardinal directions).

-Some speculate that when the imagery of the Six Seals is compared to other eschatological descriptions throughout the Bible, the themes of the horsemen draw remarkable similarity to the events of the Olivet Discourse.
+Some speculate that when the imagery of the Seven Seals is compared to other eschatological descriptions throughout the Bible, the themes of the horsemen draw remarkable similarity to the events of the Olivet Discourse.
 The signs of the approaching end of the world are likened to birth pains, indicating that they would occur more frequently and with greater intensity the nearer the event of Christ's return.
 With this perspective the horsemen represent the rise of false religions, false prophets, and false messiahs; the increase of wars and rumours of wars; the escalation of natural disasters and famines; and the growth of persecution, martyrdom, betrayal, and loss of faith.

-According to Anatoly Fomenko, the Book of Revelation is largely astrological in nature.
+According to Anatoly Fomenko, a new chronologist, the Book of Revelation is largely astrological in nature.
 The 'Four Horsemen' represent the planets Mercury, Mars, Jupiter and Saturn.

-Sports writer Grantland Rice described the 1924 Notre Dame football backfield with the famous line: "Outlined against a blue-gray October sky, the Four Horsemen rode again.
-In dramatic lore their names are Death, Destruction, Pestilence, and Famine.
-But those are aliases.
-Their real names are: Stuhldreher, Crowley, Miller, and Layden."

 Other Biblical references

 Zechariah

-The Book of Zechariah twice mentions colored horses; in the first passage there are three colors (red, speckled/brown, and white), and in the second there are four teams of horses (red, black, white, and finally dappled/"grisled and bay") pulling chariots.
+The Book of Zechariah twice mentions coloured horses; in the first passage there are three colours (red, speckled/brown, and white), and in the second there are four teams of horses (red, black, white, and finally dappled/"grisled and bay") pulling chariots.
 The second set of horses are referred to as "the four spirits of heaven, going out from standing in the presence of the Lord of the whole world."
 They are described as patrolling the Earth and keeping it peaceful.
 It may be assumed by some Christian interpretations that when the tribulation begins, the peace is taken away, so their job is to terrify the places in which they patrol.